edelstone/tints-and-shades/README.md

 ## What is the Tint & Shade Generator?

-The purpose of this tool is to accurately produce tints (pure white added) and shades (pure black added) of a given hex color in 5%, 10% or 20% increments.
+The Tint & Shade Generator is a precision color tool for producing accurate tints (pure white added) and shades (pure black added) from a given base color, with palette editing, related color generation, and export/share workflows built in.

+Start from a known hex value or explore with the color picker, adjust the base color inline, choose 5%, 10%, or 20% increments, and instantly see the results across multiple palettes.

 ## Why is this tool unique?

 It takes the math seriously.
-In my experience similar tools get the calculation incorrect due to rounding errors, creator preferences, or other inconsistencies.
+In my experience similar tools get calculations incorrect due to rounding errors, creator preferences, or other inconsistencies.

-Testing shows that the output matches Chrome DevTools' calculation method as well as some [established](https://css-tricks.com/snippets/sass/tint-shade-functions), [popular](https://sindresorhus.com/sass-extras/#color-function-tint) methods to derive tints and shades via Sass.
+Testing shows that the output matches Chrome DevTools’ calculation method as well as some [established](https://css-tricks.com/snippets/sass/tint-shade-functions), [popular](https://sindresorhus.com/sass-extras/#color-function-tint) methods to derive tints and shades via Sass.

 ## When would I use this?

-It's best used when you already have some base colors but would like complimentary colors for gradients, borders, backgrounds, shadows or other elements.

-This is useful for designers who may be communicating color intent to developers who use Sass or PostCSS in their builds.
-It's also a solid way to quickly preview what tints and shades look like for a base color you may be considering for your design.
+When you want to move from a single color to a usable, communicable system.

+Typical use cases:

+- Exploring and refining base colors visually
+- Generating consistent tints and shades for UI states
+- Building complementary palettes for accents or secondary UI
+- Sharing palettes via link or image
+- Exporting colors for design tokens, CSS, or JSON

-I've also heard it's useful for teachers, data professionals, and people who make presentations.
+Originally created for designers and developers working together, I’ve heard it’s equally useful for teachers, data pros, and people who make presentations.

 ## Related colors

 In addition to generating tints and shades from a single base color, you can also add related palettes based on common color-wheel relationships.
-These palettes shift the hue while preserving the original saturation and lightness, which is optimal for most color systems.
+These palettes shift the hue while preserving the original saturation and lightness, which is well suited for most color systems.

 ### Complementary